Mysterious black leopards finally reveal their spots

 James Cook University scientists have helped invent a clever technique to tell black leopards apart – a trick that may end up saving their skins.

-From the frozen forests of Russia to the scorching sands of the Kalahari Desert, leopards are the most widely distributed large cat on earth.
-Their iconic spotted coat has been admired and coveted by humans for millennia. ...
+- Leopards, found from the frozen forests of Russia to the scorching sands of the Kalahari Desert, are the most widely distributed large cat on earth.
+Their iconic spotted coat has been admired and coveted by humans for millennia.

 - The black leopards of Peninsular Malaysia are extremely rare.
 "This is perhaps the only known example of a wild mammal with virtually an entire population composed of black individuals," said Laurie Hedges.

 - Black coloration—also known as 'melanism'—is found in some mammal species, especially big cats, where individuals that normally have patterns or colours in their coat are instead completely black.
 However, scientists have no idea why it predominates in the Malay Peninsula.